maxmahlke/maxmahlke/README.md

 include several open-source tools for the minor-body community and for researchers in general.

+**I'm available for PostDoc starting December 2024.
+Please do not hesitate to get in touch should you or someone you know offer a position that may apply to my research profile.**

 ## Minor Bodies

 - [rocks](https://github.com/maxmahlke/rocks) - A python and command-line interface to all kinds of asteroid data except for reflectance spectra. <img align="right" alt="GitHub Repo stars" src="https://img.shields.io/github/stars/maxmahlke/rocks?style=social">